Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Watchkeeper Programme History

-The Watchkeeper story starts with the 1998 Strategic Defence Review in which a break from the Cold War was described and a move to an expeditionary strategy proposed.
+The Watchkeeper story starts with the 1998 Strategic Defence Review, in which a break from the Cold War was described and a move to an expeditionary strategy proposed.

 Britain’s place in the world is determined by our interests as a nation and as a leading member of the international community.
 Indeed, the two are inextricably linked because our national interests have a vital international dimension.
 The British are, by instinct, an internationalist people.
 We believe that as well as defending our rights, we should discharge our responsibilities in the world.
-We do not want to stand idly by and watch humanitarian disasters or aggression of dictators go unchecked.
+We would rather not stand idly by and watch humanitarian disasters or aggression of dictators go unchecked.
 We want to give a lead, we want to be a force for good.

 It also recognised the importance of information and surveillance capabilities, pointing the Phoenix as an exemplar (stop laughing at the back)